CS 43 — Lab 6: Fast Reliable Transport

 Lab 6: With multiple segments in flight, you can no longer always block the user inside a

-loop to wait for ACKs / timeouts depends on the number of segments in your queue and size of the current window.If the window is full, then you need to wait for ACKs / timeouts before proceeding, so it’s fine to block.
+whileloop inmy_send.
+When the user callsmy_send, you should create a new segment, send it, and add it to your circular queue of segments.
+Whether or not you return immediately or enter awhileloop to wait for ACKs / timeouts depends on the number of segments in your queue and size of the current window.If the window is full, then you need to wait for ACKs / timeouts before proceeding, so it’s fine to block.
 If the window isn’t full though, you need to return back to the application so that it can call

-again, giving you more data, so that you will eventually fill the window.When checking for timeouts, you’ll need to look through the current window and find the segment with the earliest (soonest) timeout.
+my_sendagain, giving you more data, so that you will eventually fill the window.When checking for timeouts, you’ll need to look through the current window and find the segment with the earliest (soonest) timeout.

 -